MegMahajan/Devops_Preparations/AWS/Ques.md

 ## Explan CICD pipeline flow in AWS
-## How would you design a higly available and scalable arcchitechture for the web application that is deployed on Ec2 ?
+## How would you design a highly available and scalable architechture for the web application that is deployed on Ec2?
-## How do you handle situation when user is saying application is Down ? what wiil be your first step?
+## How do you handle situation when user is saying application is Down? what will be your first step?
 ## Explain any complex project which u design?
 ## Explain your CICD flow you are working on?
 ## How do u manage zero downtime in your application